Aims and objectives

 Conflicts of interest

-7. Where any issue of potential or existing conflict of interest between lay and professional clients (including negligence or incompetence on the part of the latter) arises, this will be promptly brought to the attention of both where appropriate, and advice to the lay client under paragraph 703 of the Code of Conduct that he should instruct other professional advisers is tendered without delay.
+Where any issue of potential or existing conflict of interest between lay and professional clients (including negligence or incompetence on the part of the latter) arises, this will be promptly brought to the attention of both where appropriate.

 Conferences and disabled access

-11. Chambers has a detailed documented complaints procedure to deal with complaints against either chambers as a whole or any individual barrister or member of staff as required by paragraph 403(d) of the Code of Conduct.
-A copy of this complaints procedure is available from the clerks upon request.
+Chambers has a detailed documented complaints' procedure to deal with complaints against either chambers as a whole or any individual barrister or member of staff as required by the BSB Handbook Code of Conduct.
+A copy of this complaints procedure is available from the clerks upon request and on the Chambers’ website.

-13. The notification given to clients will inform them of the existence of our chambers complaints procedure and the fact that it can be found here on this website.
+The notification given to clients will inform them of the existence of our chambers complaints procedure and the fact that it can be found on the Chambers’ website.